-United Technologies Corp. recently opened Pratt & Whitney’s $63.7 million West Palm Beach, Florida
+United Technologies Corp.
+And Pratt & Whitney Plan Second Expansion At Its West Palm Beach, Florida, Manufacturing Campus

 Two years ago Louis Chênevert, United Technologies Chairman/CEO, first announced a $63.7 million expansion, with plans to create 230 jobs.
 The completed engine center includes a new state-of-the-art production facility that will support Pratt & Whitney’s ramp up for production of the PurePower PW1100G-JM engine for the Airbus A320neo aircraft and the F135 engine for the F-35 Lightning II fighter jet.